ramiabraham/newsbones/README.md

 News Bones
 ==========
-### News Bones: A Newspaper theme for WordPress built with Bones
+### News Bones: A Newspaper theme for WordPress built with the Bones framework

 - Author: Rami Abraham
 - License: WTFPL, GPLv2 or later